hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/lectures_and_discourses/1281_the_women_of_india.md

 \[Samjukta\].
 She had heard of the military fame of Prithvi Raj \[King of Ajmere and Delhi\] and all his glory, and she was in love with him.

-Now her father wanted to hold a Râjasuya sacrifice, so he invited all the kings in the country.
+Now her father wanted to hold a Rājasuya sacrifice, so he invited all the kings in the country.
 And in that sacrifice, they all had to render menial service to him because he was superior over all; and with that sacrifice he declared there would be a choice by his daughter.